 Grubs, worms and other under ground bugs and unfortunately I think they will eat selective plant roots.
 Aka those flowers you just planted!

 A moles main diet is earthworms each mole will consume about forty pounds of worms a year.
 They will also eat other insects also such as grubs and any other larvae that might be in your lawn or garden.
-A grub is an extra good treat to the moles!

 What do ground moles eat?

 By J from USA

 I have always heard they eat grubs and other little worm-like creatures.

 From wikipedia: A mole's diet primarily consists of earthworms and other small invertebrates found in the soil and also a variety of nuts.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 What to moles feast on for their food.
 Not that I want to keep them in my garden, but I'd like them to stop.